Artificial Grass Lead Free

 There is no lead or any other heavy metals in Green-R Turf artificial grass products.
-Green-R Turf artificial grass is manufactured by TigerTurf and below is there statement and test results from TigerTurf.
+Green-R Turf artificial grass is manufactured by TigerTurf and below is a statement and test results from TigerTurf.

 INDEPENDENT LAB TESTS SHOW NO DETECTABLE LEAD, HEAVY METALS IN GREEN-R TURF ARTIFICIAL GRASS PRODUCTS

-All tests were conducted at LA Testing’s Los Alamitos Laboratory, an independent facility that is accredited by the American Industrial Hygiene Association (AIHA) and the National Institute of Standards and Technology (NIST), and the California Department of Health Services Environmental Laboratory Accreditation Program (ELAP), among others.
+This product and its components were tested by LA Testing’s Los Alamitos Laboratory, an independent, certified facility that is accredited by the American Industrial Hygiene Association, the National Institute of Standards and Technology, and the California Department of Health Services Environmental Laboratory Accreditation Program.

 For a FREE Artificial Grass Estimate